-- Check your credit once a year.
-You can get a free report on www.annualcreditreport.com or contact each of the credit bureaus, Experian, Equifax and TransUnion, to receive your scores.
+- Check your credit report.
+You can get a free report on www.annualcreditreport.com or contact each of the credit bureaus, Experian, Equifax and TransUnion, to receive your information.

 - Look for mistakes.
-You may find an error that can be easily fixed to help improve your credit score and help qualify for a VA loan.
+If you find an error in your credit report, work to have it fixed.
+This can improve your credit score and help you qualify for a VA loan.

 - Track your bills.
-Keep a calendar or set up reminders on your mobile phone or computer for when bills are due.
-Even a few days late can negatively impact your scores.
+Keep a calendar or set up reminders for when bills are due.
+Paying your bills in full and on time can improve your credit score.